UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

 | [Run and monitor](#run-and-monitor) | Starting the run, monitoring progress and handling errors |
 | [Process and deliver](#process-and-deliver) | Processing output from run and delivering data |

+> [!NOTE]
+> This guidance is set-up with the main purpose of providing guidance on running Assessment Fast Track simulations.
+It may be of use however of course to the Community MIPs and they are welcome to use our best practice.
+We have generalised content where appropriate with this in mind.

 ## Experimental design configuration